kaba-labs/.github/profile/README.md

 Kaba is the secure platform that will transform the way we think about personal computers and security.
 At Kaba we use a techique called "Bi-directional Isolation™" to create a software airgap as our prevention foundation.
 You *no* longer need *slow virtual machines* to run applications that could be a threat.

 The plan is to build the most Secure, Dveloper firendly, and Enterprise ready workspace.
-A workspace that doesn't depend on anything physical or even the operating system Kaba is running on.
+A workspace that doesn't depend on anything physical or even a operating system.

 We are looking for fellow scientists to join us on a mission of prevention.
 Using our current knowleadge and technology; cybersecurity prevention is not only possible but steps away.
 Join us if you love any of these: AI, Security, Web Technologies, WebASM, Containers, Genetic Engineering, CRISPR or even just playing Chess. **jobs@kabacorp.com** No degree or level of education nessesary - just skill, motivation (provided in part by us with equity) and determination.